What's the best way to improve agent performance in consumer finance?

 - Agent B always gets a first-call resolution when Insurance Provider X is mentioned.

-This type of insight lets you segment your agents so they can develop their strengths and overcome their weaknesses.
-Agent B’s success can become Agent A’s success.
+Once you know how your reps are getting their results, Agent B’s success can become Agent A’s success.
 And FCRs will jump up overall.

 Step 1: Implement an automated notes and summarization solution.

 Step 2: Define your top KPIs and categories.

 Discover what’s happening at scale (e.g., satisfaction scores are low in comparison to last year across the board), in a given timeframe and segment (RPC calls fell this month in this segment) and at an individual level (Agent A’s payment rate is down long-term).